E. M. Grace: Life

 Gloucestershire County Cricket Club in 1880 shortly before Fred Grace's untimely death.
 W. G. Grace is seated front left centre.
 Fred Grace (hooped cap) is third left in rear group.
 Billy Midwinter (directly behind WG) is fourth left in rear.
 E. M. Grace (bearded) is sixth left in rear.

 All three brothers were selected for the first Test match played in England, which was at the Oval in 1880.
 This remains the only instance of three brothers playing for England in the same Test.

 Grace finally dropped out of the Gloucestershire first team in 1896, aged 54, but he continued playing club cricket for Thornbury until 1909, despite increasing lameness.

-In first-class matches, he scored 10,025 runs at an average of 18.66, with 5 hundreds.
+Gracee scored 10,025 runs at an average of 18.66, with 5 hundreds.
 He took 305 wickets at 20.37.
 However it was once calculated that, in all matches, his career tallies amounted to 12,078 wickets and 76,760 runs.
 In the 1863 season alone he managed 339 wickets and 3,074 runs.

 Grace's nickname was "The Coroner", since he was coroner for the lower division of Gloucestershire.
 He was married four times and sired eighteen children.
 One of his cases in 1882 was the death by a fall of architect John Henry Hirst.
 His first wife, Annie, was born at Demarara.
 Their eldest daughter, Annie, was labelled a dumb imbecile.
 By 1881, they had at least six other daughters: Edith, Florie, Mina, Sarah, Alice and Sybil; and three sons Edward, Francis and Norman.
 His daughter Mina Gertrude Grace married stockbroker Henry Willis, son of the cricketer Henry Willis.
 He died 20 May 1911 in Thornbury, Gloucestershire, England.